Writing OKR Guide: How To Write an Outcome-focused Objective

 It's easy to fall into the trap of writing an objective describing an activity you wish to undertake rather than an outcome to achieve.
 These tips can help.

-An important aspect of OKRs is that they are deceptively simple in structure.
-This is, I think, part of the appeal: easy to draft, easy to consume.
-Of course, this simplicity is both true and misleading.
+An essential aspect of OKRs is that they are deceptively simple in structure.
+This is part of the appeal: they are easy to draft and easy to consume.
+Of course, this simplicity is both accurate and misleading.

-It’s easy to write something in the form of an OKR and get some benefit from that.
-But it’s hard to write a good OKR that realises the potential of making a team more productive from their strong common understanding of the goal.
-The challenge of writing a good OKR becomes apparent later in your OKR journey, and hopefully, by that time, you’ve seen the potential of OKRs as a tool for alignment, which is obvious and provides the drive to level up.
+It’s easy to write something in the form of an OKR and get some benefit from it.
+However, crafting a good OKR that harnesses the potential to make a team more productive through their strong shared understanding of the goal is more challenging.
+The struggle of writing an effective OKR becomes evident later in your OKR journey.
+By that time, hopefully, you’ve recognised the potential of OKRs as a tool for alignment, which is clear and motivates you to elevate your approach.

-One of the most important aspects of a goal's content is that it is focused on an outcome—part of the thesis for this publication.
-I make the case for why in many of my other posts.
-This post addresses the HOW of drafting a goal and provides some starting points for thinking about what attributes a good goal, focused on an outcome, should possess.
+One of the most important aspects of a goal's content is its focus on an outcome, which is part of the thesis for this publication.
+I argue this point in many of my other posts.
+This post explores how to draft a goal and offers some starting points for considering the attributes that a solid, outcome-focused goal should have.

 How Do We Decide What to Set as an Objective?

-This is a potentially huge topic and may be the subject of future posts.
-Suffice it to say that the pathway for how a potential objective gets to be considered can vary.
-Some paths may lead a team towards an activity-oriented goal.
-For instance, sometimes it’s a leader coming to a team with an initiative or solution to tackle; sometimes it’s from research that has identified a customer problem, or it surfaces when reviewing other opportunities; maybe it is a solution that the team knows instinctively could provide value.
+This is a potentially massive topic and may become the subject of future posts.
+I would say that the pathway for how a potential objective is considered can vary.
+Some paths may lead a team toward an activity-oriented goal.
+For instance, sometimes it’s a leader approaching a team with an initiative or solution to tackle; sometimes it arises from research that has identified a customer problem, or it becomes evident when reviewing other opportunities; perhaps it's a solution that the team instinctively knows could provide value.

-No matter where the inspiration for the direction came from, the task is to draft an objective and key results.
-This process is part of the dialogue with the broader business, negotiating a common understanding of what the team is seeking to achieve.
+Regardless of where the inspiration for the direction originated, the task is to draft objectives and key results.
+This process involves engaging in dialogue with the broader business to negotiate a shared understanding of what the team aims to achieve.

-Some of the opportunities brought to the team are solutions or activities, and that may seem like a conflict, as we’ve already stated that the preference is for objectives to be described in terms of an outcome.
-Rather than seeing this as a problem, it presents us with a great opportunity.
-It’s an opportunity to ask questions and try to understand the outcome that is trying to be achieved.
-This may enable you to frame the goal in terms of an outcome and thus better understand what would represent real progress and what other options to pivot there are.
-Or it may uncover reasons to push on the proposed initiative because it may not have the effect the organisation seeks.
+Some of the opportunities brought to the team are solutions or activities, which may seem like a conflict, as we have already stated that the preference is for objectives to be described in terms of an outcome.
+Rather than viewing this as a problem, it offers us a fantastic opportunity.
+It provides a chance to ask questions and understand the outcome that is being pursued.
+This could help you frame the goal in terms of an outcome and better grasp what constitutes real progress and what other options for pivoting might exist.
+It may also reveal reasons to push for the proposed initiative if it doesn’t align with the organisation's desired effect.

-If we have invested effort into exploring the WHY of the work, you likely are in a good position to do this — to learn more about an approach to this, read my post ‘Set better objectives by starting with WHY’.
-It is even better if you have built a causal chain or have linked your chain to a Result Map.
+If we have invested effort into exploring the WHY of the work, you likely are in a good position to do this — to learn more about an approach to this, read my post:

 Attributes of outcome-oriented objectives